Rugby: All Blacks prop Joe Moody re-signs until 2024 - NZ Herald

 The experienced loosehead prop first played for the All Blacks in 2014, having made his Super Rugby debut the year before, and his provincial debut in 2011.
 The 33-year-old has now featured in 57 tests, including 49 starts, and played 100 Super Rugby matches.

-Moody follows the likes of Ardie Savea to commit long-term to NZ Rugby.
+Moody follows the likes of Ardie Savea and Sam Cane to commit long-term to NZ Rugby.

 "It's a bloody good footy scene here in New Zealand and I've got a great set up down here in Christchurch, so looking forward to getting stuck in again over the next few seasons and playing my part," the charismatic Moody said.